All Episodes

 If you take a look at who their enemies are, it's always successful free market businesses.

-But they never get concerned about the windfall profits they in government get from confiscatory taxes, such as on the whole pipeline of petroleum products, from the time it leaves the ground to the time it goes into your car, the you talk about gouging.
+But they never get concerned about the windfall profits they in government get from confiscatory taxes, such as on the whole pipeline of petroleum products from the time it leaves the ground to the time it goes into your car.

-I think the government right now is 22% of GDP, maybe a little bit under 22%.
+I think the government right now is 22% of GDP, a little bit under 22%.

 But the government's 22% of the gross domestic product.

-I know, Rice, I know, but they build our roads and our sewers and a and a and a protect us from terrorist attacks.
+I know, Rush, I know, but they build our roads and our sewers and they protect us from terrorist attacks.

-Well, they've they've they have gone after big radio, and they're going to continue to go after big radio, especially since Friday.
+Yeah, they've gone after, well, Mr. Snerdley says they go after big radio, but they have gone after big radio, and they're going to continue to go after big radio, especially since Friday.

 It's just, it's just amazing.